Adore Me: Products and services

 Initially, Adore Me products included lingerie, sleepwear, swimwear, and related apparel, including plus sizes.
-In October 2016, Adore Me launched an activewear collection, ranging in size from petite to plus.
-In April 2017, Adore Me announced that they had launched their largest swim collection to date, with 88 pieces for standard and plus sized women.
-Current head of design, Helen Mears, formerly worked as head designer of the Angels brand at Victoria's Secret.
+In October 2016, Adore Me launched an active wear collection, ranging in size from petite to plus.
+In April 2017, Adore Me announced their newest swim collection, with 88 pieces for standard and plus-sized women.
+Head of design, Helen Mears, formerly worked as head designer of the Angels brand at Victoria's Secret.

 The brand has been compared to Zara regarding pricing and its practice of fast-fashion production.
 Adore Me primarily sells its products online.
 Customers shop through personalized "showrooms" and can purchase products a-la-carte on a one time basis or as part of a monthly subscription, known as "VIP Membership."

 In December 2017, Adore Me launched their Bijou Collection.
 This luxury designer collection used fabrics such as velvet, French lace as well as gold logo plates and piercings.

 As of July 2021, Adore Me carried various product categories, including bras and panties, lingerie, sleepwear, gifts, activewear, corsets and bralettes.

 The company uses a style quiz and associated algorithm to recommend products and sizes to customers.

 Expansion into retail

 In April 2016, Adore Me opened their first retail store as a showroom at their New York City headquarters.
 In June 2016, Adore Me partnered with Nordstrom to begin selling products in Nordstrom stores and on the company's e-commerce site.
 As of October 2016, Adore Me also partnered with Lord and Taylor to begin selling products in the Manhattan flagship store and online.

 Adore Me opened its first permanent brick and mortar retail store in June, 2018.
-The first store was located in Staten Island Mall, NY — developed in partnership with Brookfield.
+The first store was located in Staten Island Mall, NY, developed in partnership with Brookfield.

 The store also has "smart" fitting rooms: the Adore Me customer can place an item, embedded with a radio frequency identification tag, on the hook in her fitting room to activate the fitting-room display screen.
 It will indicate the item chosen in full detail — revealing a product image, as well as size run and colors available.

-On Black Friday of 2018, at 6am ET, Adore Me opened its second retail store, located in Bridgewater Commons Mall, Bridgewater, NJ.
+On Black Friday of 2018, at 6 am Eastern, Adore Me opened its second retail store, located in Bridgewater Commons Mall, Bridgewater, NJ.
 The store is 3,600 square-foot in size — which is double the size of its first location which opened in June 2018 at Staten Island Mall, in the Staten Island borough of New York City.
 The larger store incorporates lounge areas to encourage involvement with the space.
 The two stores were designed by New York City-based Lawrence Group.

 In 2018, it was reported that the company planned to open 300 stores during the upcoming five years.
 In April 2019, Adore Me opened its third retail location at Providence Place Mall in Providence, Rhode Island.
 In May 2019 a fourth location was opened in Willowbrook, New Jersey.
 Both of these locations are owned by Brookfield Properties.